ailiis/conclusions/README.md

 - code `fposs`:
   Statement about what future research is now possible (i.e., could now be done, by whoever).
-  &#x2753; Note: Statements what practitioners can now do are `conclusion`! - WHY &#x2753;
+  &#x1F440; Note: Statements what practitioners can now do are `conclusion`!
 - code `fneed`:
   Statement about what future research should be done (by whoever).
-  Also used when authors "hope" (etc.) for certain research to be done. &#x2753; ich have hope immer zu fposs zugeteilt - villeicht habe! ich die codes ander genutzt....&#x2753;
+  &#x1F440;hope gehört für mich zufposs, weil es weder initiative der autoren ist noch von ihnen direkt empfohlen wird. &#x1F440; Also used when authors "hope" (etc.) for certain research to be done.
 - code `fwill`:
-  Statement about what will happen in the future.
+  Statement about what will happen in the future, the authors are certain about.
 - code `fgap`:
   Statement about what is still not known after the study.
 - code `fwork`:
-  Explicit statement about what future research the authors intend to do.
+  Explicit statement about what future research or research related tasks the authors intend to do.

 ### &#x2753; 2.6 Special code/stretch `artifact`